 The second new addition to Google’s app is the “pocket interpreter” function which allows users to interact with speakers of other languages via Speech Recognition (SR) and Text-to-Speech (TTS) technology.
 With surprising results this area of the app seems to be working relatively well despite the complex processes involved to translate even the simplest spoken phrase.
 As soon as the app was launched, The Guardian put it to work in Times Square, New York, one of the busiest tourist spots in the world.
 Check out the video here to see the app work its magic.

-But it’s not just Google who have expanded into translation!
+But it is not just Google who have expanded into translation!
 In fact the six biggest names in international search all have their own online translation services using MT technology.

 The table below illustrates the number of languages which are currently available through the facilities offered by the “Big Six”:

 Like any MT tool there has to be a huge amount of training involved in order to keep the tool learning, developing and expanding its “vocabulary”.
-No MT system is perfect so it’s down to human post-editing to tighten up the syntax, grammar and local nuances which are not generated or captured through automated Machine Translation processes.
-That said it’s these tools which are gradually being integrated into daily life through browser plug-ins, mobile applications and even social networking.
+No MT system is perfect, so it is down to human post-editing to tighten up the syntax, grammar and local nuances which are not generated or captured through automated machine translation processes.
+That said, it is these tools which are gradually being integrated into daily life through browser plug-ins, mobile applications and even social networking.